 Sir Kevin Tebbit

 Sir Kevin Tebbit was Permanent Under Secretary of State for the Ministry of Defence, 1998-2005.
 Previously, he had been Director of GCHQ, and diplomatic postings included Rome, Ankara, and Washington DC.

-James Johns is a consultant, strategist and digital policy advisor, spent fifteen years in a range of roles at Hewlett Packard, and an advisor to the World Economic Forum’s National Digital Policy Network.
+James Johns is a consultant, strategist and digital policy advisor, who spent fifteen years in a range of roles at Hewlett Packard, Amazon Web Services, and Workday.
+He is an advisor to the World Economic Forum’s National Digital Policy Network.